llm-bible/llm-bible.github.io/_publications/sukiennik2025evaluation.markdown

 bibkey: sukiennik2025evaluation
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2504.08863"}
-tags: ['Prompting', 'Ethics and Bias', 'Agentic']
+tags: ['Agentic', 'Prompting', 'Ethics and Bias']
 ---
 LLMs as intelligent agents are being increasingly applied in scenarios where human interactions are involved, leading to a critical concern about whether